rsnodgrass/hassio-addons/keepalived/README.md

   state MASTER            # Home Assistant host is setup as primary virtual_router_id 53    # convention to prefer port as the vrid (53=DNS)

-  priority 100            # priority on the secondary must be lower than the primary DNS server
+  priority 100            # priority on any secondary must be lower than the primary DNS server (aka MASTER)

   interface end0
   virtual_ipaddress {